 Partnerships with Local Authorities

 We are responsible for planning across the entire National Park and have agreed unique partnerships with the local authorities operating within the National Park boundaries.
-For five of these we deal directly with all planning questions, advice and applications.
-The other nine authorities deal with these on our behalf.
+For eight of these we deal directly with all planning questions, advice and applications.
+The other five authorities deal with these on our behalf.

 Planning policy plays a key role in shaping the future of development within the National Park.
 Good planning can protect landscapes, views and night skies; support the local economy, promote recreation and create affordable housing; and make sure that our green spaces are properly valued and cared for.